 Osu Kannon Temple, Nagoya

-Ōsu Kannon, or Kitanosan Shinpuku-ji Hōshō-in, is a Buddhist temple of the Shingon sect located in Ōsu in central Nagoya.
-It belongs to the Owari Thirty-three Kannon.
-The temple was originally built in about the year 1333 in Ōsu-gō, Nagaoka village in Owari Province, which is currently known as the city of Hashima in Gifu Prefecture.
-Construction was sponsored by the Emperor Go-Daigo, who appointed Shōnin Nōshin as the first head priest.
-Nōshin had a vision in a dream of Avalokitesvara, the Buddha of Compassion, known as Kannon in Japanese.
-Hence, the name Ōsu (from Ōsu-gō) Kannon.
+Ōsu Kannon is a prominent Buddhist temple, part of the Owari Thirty-three Kannon pilgrimage circuit, emphasizing its religious significance.
+The temple's origins date back to around 1333 in Ōsu-gō, Nagaoka village, within what is now Hashima city in Gifu Prefecture.
+It was initially constructed under the sponsorship of Emperor Go-Daigo, who appointed Shōnin Nōshin as the first head priest.
+According to tradition, Nōshin had a divine vision of Avalokitesvara, the Buddha of Compassion, known as Kannon in Japanese, which inspired the temple's dedication and its name.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Nagoya.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.